 Would you prefer a school where the student body represents a blend of different ages and generations, or would you opt for a school where most students are the same age as you?

 Traditionally, students range in age from 18 to 21.
-However, this university appears to attract a majority of older students.
-At CUNY Graduate School and University Center, 1.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
-We rank CUNY Graduate School and University Center #2,291 in the nation for student age diversity.
+However, this institution appears to attract a majority of older students.
+At The Graduate Center, CUNY, 1.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank The Graduate Center #2,291 in the nation for student age diversity.

 Questions About Diversity

 - What do we mean when we talk about diversity in college?